-Public transit leaders from across the country spoke at a press briefing hosted by the American Public Transportation Association (APTA) about their deep concerns regarding the Trump Administration’s FY18 budget proposal to phase out the Capital Improvement Grant (CIG) program.
+Public transit leaders from across the country spoke at a press briefing hosted by the American Public Transportation Association (APTA) about their deep concerns regarding the Trump Administration’s FY18 budget proposal to phase out the Capital Investment Grant (CIG) program.

 Cuts to the CIG program would put public transit projects and the thousands of associated direct and indirect jobs at risk in more than 50 communities.
 The Economic Implications of Proposed Public Transit Capital Funding Cuts